When pre-training hurts LoRA fine-tuning: a dynamical analysis via single-index models: Main results

 \begin{proposition} Consider the matching teacher--student setting $\sigma=\phi$ with a pure Hermite activation function of degree $k\ge 1$, $\sigma(z)=\He_k(z)$ with $k\ge 3$.
 Let $\tau(\mu)$ be the characteristic prefactor of $t_{\rm exit}$ appearing in the scaling \eqref{equ:exit_time} of Prop.~\ref{prop:escaping_mediocrity}.
 Then the following asymptotics hold: \begin{itemize} \item With strong alignment $\mu\to 1^{-}$, \item With weak alignment $\mu\to 0^{+}$,

 where $B_{0}=\lim_{\mu\to 0^{+}} B(\mu)$ is finite (recall \eqref{equ:A_and_B}) and $c^{-1}_p=p!(p-1)!2^{2p-1}/(2p-1)!$. \end{itemize} \end{proposition}

-This result provides fine-grained analysis of observation made in Fig.~\ref{fig:escaping_time_pure_Hermite_matching_activation}.
+This result provides fine-grained analysis of observations made in Fig.~\ref{fig:escaping_time_IE_1_matching_activation} (see panels (b) and (c)).
 For $\mu$ near one, higher-degree Hermite activation functions can escape the correlated search phase faster than lower one despite having a larger IE (and thus being harder to learn in the standard setting).
-In contrast, near zero, odd and even degrees behave differently, with odd degrees exhibiting a pronounced slowdown (see numerics in Fig.~\ref{fig:escaping_time_pure_Hermite_matching_activation} of App.~\ref{app:numerics_bias_even_Hermite}).
+In contrast, near zero, odd and even degrees behave differently, with odd degrees exhibiting a pronounced slowdown (see numerics in Fig.~\ref{fig:dynamics_Hermite_activation_appendix} of App.~\ref{app:numerics_bias_even_Hermite}).
 Taken together, these scalings clarify how the interplay between pre-training strength and activation function complexity reshapes the search dynamics.
 The proof of Prop. \ref{prop:exit_time_mu_to_1_pure_Hermite} is done in App.~\ref{appendix:proof_proposition_Hermite}.